JuliaGaussianProcesses/KernelFunctions.jl/docs/src/kernels.md

 # Base Kernels

 These are the basic kernels without any transformation of the data.
-They are the building blocks of KernelFunctions
+They are the building blocks of KernelFunctions.

 ## Constant Kernels